flashcordon/big-history/Systeme-Terre.md

 sustained levels of atmospheric oxygen.
 These signs include red beds, or layers tinged by oxidized iron, i.e., rust.

-Oxygenic photosynthesis involves about 100 proteins that are highly ordered within the photosynthetic membranes of the cell.
-The main players are two molecular machines, photosystem I and photosystem II, that act as electrochemical solar cells.
-With the help of chlorophyll (the pigment that makes plants green), they transform sunlight into electrical current (Fig. 1).
-Photosystem II generates an electrochemical potential of + 1.1 volts, enough to remove two electrons from each of two water molecules, making a molecule of O2 at a cost of four photons — one for each electron moved.
-Photosystem II performs this remarkable feat only when photosystem I is present to dispose of the electrons.
-Photosystem I grabs the four electrons and uses four more photons to deposit them, in two pairs, on an electron carrier called NADP+.
-NADP+ ultimately transfers the electrons to carbon dioxide, thereby providing the energy to make carbon-based sugars and the other molecules of life: light makes life and oxygen out of water and thin air.

 Oxygenic photosynthesis is the only significant source of O2 known, so indications for O2 in the geological record should date its origin.
 Geochemical evidence suggests that 2.3 billion years ago atmospheric oxygen had risen to more than 10−5 of its present concentration3.
 So this date should set a minimum age for cyanobacteria4.
 But might they be older?